 The availability of an adequate and reliable dataset is crucial for the success of any machine learning algorithm.
 In this thesis, the Boston Inventory Data set was identified as a valuable starting point to gather information about building facade materials.
 This data set was compiled from various sources, including the city's assessing database, the Boston Redevelopment Authority's urban renewal plans, and the city's zoning map.
 It contains valuable data and assumptions from building experts, making it an ideal resource to identify individual building characteristics of all buildings in Boston.
 The City of Boston released this data set on 2020-05-05, and it is updated annually.
 The Boston Inventory Data set is rich in information, with 107 columns.
-However, this study focused on the location of various buildings and the exterior finishing material specified in the 'ext_fin'
+However, this study focused on the location of various buildings and the exterior finishing material specified in the 'ext\fin'

-ALYZE BOSTON DATASETS NEWS TIPS LOO Home > Organizations > Envi ronment Department 🗧 Boston Buildings Inventory BOSTON BUILDINGS INVENTORY Pollowers 1 Dataset Topic Octivity Stream BOSTON BUILDINGS INVENTORY This dataset pulls from many different data sources to identify ind carbon emissions in multifamily buildings, using the best available Building characteristics will require on-site verification before an or Find out more about carbon targets for Boston's existing large to ADDITIONAL INFO oner can act on them.
-TITLE Boston Buildings Inventory ORGANIZATION туре - Charts - Tabular DESCRIPTION This dataset pulls from many different data sources to identify individual building characteristics of all buildings in Boston.
+ALYZE BOSTON DATASETS NEWS TIPS LOC

+Home > Organizations > Env ronment Department 🗧 Boston Buildings Inventory

+BOSTON BUILDINGS INVENTORY Pollowers 1 Dataset Topics O Activity Stream BOSTON BUILDINGS INVENTORY This dataset palls from many different data sources to identify in carbon emissions in multifamily buildings, using the best available Building characteristics will require on-site verification before an a Find out more about carbon targets for Boston's existing large ADDITIONAL INFO ividual building characteristics of all buildings in Boston.
+It also identifies high-potential retrofit options to reduce data and assumptions from building experts. ener can act on them. buildings.

+πιε Boston Buildings Inventory

+ORGANIZATION туре - Charts - Tabular

+DESCRIPTION This dataset pulls from many different data sources to identify individual building characteristics of all buildings in Boston.
 It also identifies high-potential retrofit options to reduce carbon emissions in multifamily buildings, using the best available data and assumptions from building experts.
-Building humateristics will require on-site verification before an owner can act on them.
+Building characteristics will require on-site verification before an owner can act on them.
 Find out more about carbon targets for Boston's existing large buildings.

-RELEASED 2020-05-05 ENVIRONMENT MODIFIED 2020-05-05 We prompt citywide PUBLISHER City of Boston climate action and work with communities CLASSIFICATION Public Record to best prepare all Bostonians for the OPEN Yes effects of climate UPDATE FREQUENCY Annual change.
-We also work to protect our built and TEMPORAL NOTES natural read more ТНЕМЕ Environment Housing Property Assessment column.
-After dropping the Nan rows, the cardinality for each material was calculated, and materials with few data, such as other, glass, and concrete, were excluded.
-Brick material, that as shown in Table 1 is divided in two subcategories, is merged into a single classification.
-This decision was made because the difference between the three was solely due to the material used in the basement, which was not relevant to this study.
-The material labels from this data set will serve as the ground truth for training and validating the proposed semantic segmentation model, which can distinguish building facade materials, windows, doors, and roofs.
+RELEASED 2020-05-05

+ENVIRONMENT MODIFIED 2020-05-05

+We prompt citywide PUBLISHER City of Boston

+climate action and work with communities CLASSIFICATION Public Record

+to best prepare all OPEN Yes

+effects of climate UPDATE FREQUENCY Annual

+change.
+We also work to protect our built and TEMPORAL NOTES

+natural read more THEME Environment Housing Property Assessment